ProDigresser/project-4/README.md

   }
 ```
-The above piece of logic has been hard coded - to improve this i would map out each genre programmatically (in DRY fashion).
+The above piece of logic has been hard coded - to improve thisIwould map out each genre programmatically (in DRY fashion).

 ### Styling & SASS